un1c0rn-unkn0wn/antidpi-go/README.md

 🔧 Built in **Go**, this proxy supports selective TLS fragmentation and outgoing IP binding.
 It can be used to bypass censorship and test services for compliance with various standards.

  ⚠️**WARNING!**
- All code is written using ChatGPT and DeepSeek.
+ All code is written using ChatGPT, DeepSeek and Qwen.

 **Note:** This project is intended for educational and research purposes only.